Frontier tech investors are on their own

-NEW YORK, Aug 4 (Reuters Breakingviews) - Zymergen (ZY.O), a synthetic biology company whose initial public offering in April gave it a market value of more than $3 billion, has hit the skids.
-The shares lost about 75% of their value on Wednesday, after the company unveiled a catalog of problems: Customers had trouble using its lead product, it had overestimated the size of the foldable screen market, and there would be little revenue until 2023 at the earliest.
+NEW YORK (Reuters Breakingviews) - Zymergen, a synthetic biology company whose initial public offering in April gave it a market value of more than $3 billion, has hit the skids.
+The shares lost about 75% of their value on Wednesday, after the company unveiled a catalog of problems here Customers had trouble using its lead product, it had overestimated the size of the foldable screen market, and there would be little revenue until 2023 at the earliest.
 To top it all, the company jettisoned its chief executive.

-Underwriters including Goldman Sachs (GS.N), JPMorgan (JPM.N), BofA Securities and others didn’t notice or mention the company’s product problems or overly optimistic projections.
+Underwriters including Goldman Sachs, JPMorgan, BofA Securities and others didn’t notice or mention the company’s product problems or overly optimistic projections.
 Sure, Zymergen says it recently became aware of these issues, but the IPO was only months ago.
-With technology SPAC deals offering even less quality control , investors are on their own .
+With technology SPAC deals offering even less quality control, investors are on their own.
 (By Robert Cyran)

 Capital Calls - More concise insights on global finance: